');

 About Lowell, WI

-Lowell is a small community in Wisconsin with a population of 263 residents.
-The median household income is $73,750 per year, which is above the national average.
-The median age in Lowell is 44.4 years.
+Lowell is a small community located in Wisconsin with a population of 263 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $73,750 per year, which is 2% below the national median of $75,149.
+The median age of 44.4 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Lowell, WI